googleworkspace/google-chat-samples/python/basic-async-app/README.md

-# Google Chat basic asynchronous bot
+# Google Chat basic asynchronous app

 This code sample creates a simple Google Chat app that responds to events and messages from a room asynchronously.
 The sample is built using Python on